wujunwei/alg-presentation/README.md

-# devops-presentation
+# Algorithm-presentation
-a powerpoint wbsite made by reveal-hugo
+a powerPoint website made by reveal-hugo